rahulsingh34/rahulsingh34/README.md

 * 🌍  I'm based in Toronto, Canada
 * ✉️  You can contact me at [rsingh20@uoguelph.ca](mailto:rsingh20@uoguelph.ca)
-* 🤝  I'm open to collaborating on literally anything, let's build something cool.
+* 🤝  I'm open to collaborating on literally anything, let's build something cool!

 ### Skills